SullivanC137/Apex-Workshops/Going the distance/instructions/1.intro/Instructions01.md

     'M'
   );
 ````
-1. Or check in sql workshop:
+1. Check in sql workshop:
 ```` sql
 select *
 from   volunteers;